rekomat/AS3-LocaleManager/README.md

 The bundle files are stored in `app://locale/[locale]/[bundleName].txt`  (ie.: `app://locale/en_US/localizedStrings.txt`).
 Make sure the directory "locale" is copied to your build package:

 * Put the directory locale in your src directory.
-* Add the directory containing 'locale' to your Source Path (Flash Builder: Project > Properties > ActionScript Build Path > Source Path).
+* Or add the directory containing 'locale' to your Source Path (Flash Builder: Project > Properties > ActionScript Build Path > Source Path).

 The content format for bundle files is `KEY = Value` followed by a line break. __You can use the "=" character within the value, but not for keys or comments.__